 Frequently Asked Questions

-Why do ATMs only dispense $20 bills?
+Why do ATMs usually dispense $20 bills?

 Most ATMs dispense $20 bills because they balance machine storage capacity, security risk, and customer demand.
 Using mostly $20 bills allows machines to hold more total cash while supporting common withdrawal amounts.